 This particular sheet metal fabrication process requires the application of force to the sheet metal in order to bend it at a certain angle and form a specific shape.
-The deformation is caused along a single axis, but if the operator wishes to, he can also perform multiple bends which result in a more complex part.
+The deformation causes along a single axis, but if the operator wishes to, he can also perform multiple bends which result in a more complex part.
 When it comes to the bent parts, they can be small (like a bracket for instance), but they can also be large of up to twenty feet.

 On the other hand, in order to create custom bends, custom tools need to be used and these are always going to make the cost go up.
 The tooling material is selected by taking into consideration the bending degree, the material the sheet metal is made of and the production quantity.
-For more severe bending operations, harder sheet metal and larger quantities, stronger tools are required.
-To include some examples of tooling materials used for this process, they include carbide steel, tool steel, and low carbon steel.
+For more severe bending operations, harder sheet metal and larger quantities, stronger tools are a requirement.
+To include some examples of tooling materials useful for this process, they include carbide steel, tool steel, and low carbon steel.

 Advantages of sheet metal fabrication

 Sheet metal fabrication is not only one of the most common raw materials in the manufacturing industry, but it is also the basis for a wide range of low cost fabrication processes.
 Thanks to this process, many types of parts can be bent in a wide range of shapes.
-Compared to parts that need to be machined from block material, sheet metal fabrication uses a lot less material and is therefore more economical from this point of view.
+In comparison to parts that need to be machining from block material, sheet metal fabrication uses a lot less material and is therefore more economical from this point of view.
 Better yet, combining sheet metal fabrication processes with other metal fabrication processes can result in a higher degree of flexibility.

-Sheet metal is very well known for being used in a wide range of non-industrial and industrial applications.
-Some of them include:
+Sheet metal is very useful in a wide range of non-industrial and industrial applications.

 - Office equipment